ayushdev351/QuoraClone/README.md

-# QuoraClone
+# PaathShaala

-Created with CodeSandbox
+An app to make it easy for students to communicate with their colege mates.